Fumaz/TTSBotPython/README.md

 - An API Key and API Hash (https://my.telegram.org)
 - A Telegram Bot API Token (https://t.me/BotFather)

-Once you have meet all the requirements, you can simply edit the docker-compose.yml file and the config.py file according to your needs, and start up the bot by using `docker compose up -d`.
+Once you have met all the requirements, you can simply edit the docker-compose.yml file and the config.py file according to your needs, and start up the bot by using `docker compose up -d`.